StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: Empirical Study on TSGs

 \section{Empirical Study on TSGs}

-In this study, we focus on a subset of 92 TSGs from 9 different teams.
-We selected this scope because these teams manage high-traffic services with an overwhelming number of incidents, providing a strongly motivation for TSG automation.
-The selected TSGs have been applied to a great number of incidents over the past months, ensuring our dataset is robust and representative.
+In this study, we focus on a subset of 92 TSGs from 9 different teams in the company.
+We selected this scope based on three criteria: (1) the TSGs have been applied to a high frequency of incidents in recent months; (2) the involved teams manage high-traffic services, providing strong motivation for TSG automation; and (3) the selection covers a broad range of diagnostic complexities, spanning from simple 3-step procedures to complex 30-step workflows.
+This selection ensures our dataset is robust and representative.

 We restricted our study to TSGs that rely solely on common data sources such as service logs, metrics, and DevOps platforms.
 Our rationale was to focus on procedures that are more readily automatable, given the complexity of authenticating and managing specialized plugins.
-While this approach may limit the generalizability of our findings, we consider it a reasonable assumption for an initial study.
-Furthermore, this restriction does not affect the core design of our framework, which can be easily extended to support additional plugins in the future.